New Haven Colony: History

+Founding as Quinnipiac

+The first English settlers gave their settlement the name Quinnipiac (rendered in various spellings, including "Quinipiek" in local records from the time).
+The name lasted until September 1, 1640 (O.S.), when records of the plantation's general court note "This towne now named Newhaven [sic]."

 The settlers had no official charter.
-Channing says that they were squatters, whereas Atwater holds that a land purchase from the local natives had been effected sometime before their arrival in April, although no written deed was signed until November 24, 1638.
-A second deed was made December 11, 1638 for a tract north of the first purchase.
-The Indian deed of Wepowauge (Milford) was executed February 12, 1639, and that of Menunkatuck (Guilford) on September 29, 1639.
+Historian Edward Channing describes them as squatters, whereas author Edward Atwater holds that a land purchase from the local natives had been effected sometime before their arrival in April, although no written deed was signed until November 24, 1638.
+A second deed was made December 11, 1638 for a ten by thirteen mile tract north of the first purchase.

-William Peck (1601-1694) was one of the original proprietors of New Haven in 1638, his autograph signature being affixed to the fundamental Agreement or Constitution dated June 4, 1639, for the government of the infant colony.
-This is said to have been one of "the first examples in history of a written constitution organizing a government and defining its powers."

 Fundamental Agreement

 On October 25, 1639, the colonists adopted a "Fundamental Agreement" for self-government, partly as a result of a similar action in the Connecticut Colony.
 According to its terms, a court composed of 16 burgesses, i.e. voting citizens, was established to appoint a magistrate and officials and to conduct the business of the plantation.
 The only eligible voters were "planters" who were members of "some or other of the approved Churches of New England".
 This excluded indentured servants, temporary residents, and transient persons, who were considered to have no permanent interest in the community.

 They further determined "that the word of God shall be the only rule to be attended unto in ordering the affairs of government in this plantation."
 Theophilus Eaton was chosen as the first Magistrate.
 As the Bible contains no reference to trial by jury, the colonists eliminated it and the magistrate sat in judgment.

-The leaders attempted numerous merchandising enterprises, but they all failed.
-Much of the money went into a great ship sent to London in 1646, with £5000 in a cargo of grain and beaver hides.
-It never arrived.
-Minister Davenport was an Oxford-educated intellectual, and he set up a grammar school, Hopkins School as a step toward establishing a college.
-Yale College was opened in 1701, long after his death.
+This is said to have been one of "the first examples in history of a written constitution organizing a government and defining its powers."

 Formation of New Haven Colony

-The Plantation soon had neighboring settlements established by other groups of Puritans from England.
-Additional independent towns (called plantations) were established adjacent to New Haven Plantation.
-Milford and Guilford were established in 1639, and Stamford in 1640.
-Southold on the North Fork of Long Island was established by settlers from New Haven in 1640.
+The plantation (or town) soon had neighboring settlements established by other groups of Puritans from England.: